crcdng/smart_contract_101_ligo/README.md

 # "my first Tezos smart contract - LIGO s"

+**Note thatthis tuturial is still incomplete ON HOLD while LIGO is preparing for some major updates and updating their documentation ("V1").
+I'll pick it up again when these changes are made.**

 This short tutorial shows how to install the development tools and run a minimal Tezos smart contract with LIGO.
 You need a Mac (tested on an Intel MacBook Pro 2018, macOS Monterey) and some patience during the installation steps.

 - Start from scratch, no previous knowledge necessary